carrés de sable pour l'innovation

 The third and final report, Jump On In: The Role of Energy Innovation Sandboxes in Getting to Net-Zero, is a continuation of the project research and has a focus on Canada.
 It builds on previous report findings as well as a series of national and international workshops hosted by QUEST and Pollution Probe.

-QUEST and Pollution Probe are working collaboratively with provincial, territorial, and federal policy makers, regulators, and other key energy stakeholders to conduct workshops on developing tailored frameworks for Innovation Sandboxes that will provide the conditions for innovation that can meet public policies.
-This will be completed in three phases.
+QUEST Canada and Pollution Probe worked collaboratively with provincial, territorial, and federal policy makers, regulators, utilities and other key energy stakeholders to conduct workshops on developing tailored frameworks for Innovation Sandboxes to encourage the conditions for innovation that can meet public policies.
+This was completed in three phases, which have been detailed below:

-QUEST and Pollution Probe will share learnings from the research and workshops and a national vision based on jurisdictional realities for the role of Innovation Sandboxes in Canada’s net-zero future.
-This will be done first nationally, and then for specific participating jurisdictions.
+QUEST Canada and Pollution Probe share learnings and recommendations from the hosted workshops and research conducted based on jurisdictional realities for the role of Innovation Sandboxes in Canada’s net-zero future.
 These frameworks can then be used by others to inform policy and regulatory reform or to create more effective policies, regulations, and programs to accelerate the transition to a low-emissions future.

-We are looking to work with a diversity of organizations on this project, including:
+On this project, we were pleased to work with a diversity of organizations, including:

 Federal energy regulators